 If you have ever experienced a flight delay, cancellation or overbooking, you have probably met the tricks airlines use to try and cover up their mishaps – coupons for food, another flight, city tour or another form of ridiculous refund.
 However, proper compensation is entitled to every passenger that has experienced flight disturbance in accordance with the EU 261 law.
 Experts note that the sum should cover not only the cost of ticket or food while stuck at the airport but moral aspect as well – psychological suffering, as well as violating a person’s honor and dignity

-As Dr. L. Marcinkevicius, a lawyer at a an independent law firm with vast experience in international cases Juridicon & partners explains, “moral compensation can and must be claimed in any case where a person experienced inconvenience, physical or psychological damage.
-According to the law, the term also applies to emotional depression, humiliation, damage to person’s reputation.
+As Dr. L. Marcinkevicius, a lawyer at an independent law firm with vast experience in international cases Juridicon & partners explains, “moral compensation can and must be claimed in any case where a person experienced inconvenience, physical or psychological damage.
+According to the law, the term also applies to emotional depression, humiliation, damage to a person’s reputation.
 If a person’s worries got up to the point where it can be considered over the usual, then a moral compensation is thought to be of necessity.”

-According to the EU 261 law, which describes flight disturbance in the European Union, flyers that have experienced delay over 3 hours, flight cancellation within 14 days of flight or overbooking, are entitled to up to €600 compensation.
+According to the EU 261 law, which describes flight disturbance in the European Union, flyers that have experienced a delay over 3 hours, flight cancellation within 14 days of flight or overbooking, are entitled to up to €600 flight compensation.
 Meaning, rushing to grab the first rope thrown by the airlines after a flight disruption might just be the same as walking into a bear trap.